belh4wk/MCP4H-protocol/CITATIONS.md

 ---

 ✍️ **Note:**
-This project is licensed under **CC BY-NC 4.0**.
+Docs (manifesto, whitepaper, and narrative material) are licensed under **CC BY-NC 4.0**.
-You are free to share and adapt the work with proper attribution, but **not for commercial use**.
+Code, schemas, and examples in this repository are licensed under the **MIT License**.
+See `LICENSE.md` for a full overview.